Data collected by Pega Predictive Diagnostic Cloud

 - Listener status – An agent gathers information about the status of listeners.
 You can use this information to assess listeners' health and performance.

 - Hotfix history – An agent sends the list of hotfixes that are installed in your system, and the information about the hotfixes' status.
-This information is available if at least one hotfix scan has been performed in the system.
+This information is available if at least one hotfix scan was performed in the system.

 - Node information – An agent sends information that improves debugging of your system, for example, the version of Pega Platform and the PegaAESRemote ruleset installed on the node, node type and production level, the time when the system was started, and total memory.